-Mortgage portfolio lending is growing in Scotland, as the large variance between Scottish and English property prices becomes more substantial.
+Buy-to-let portfolio mortgage lending is growing in Scotland, as the large variance between Scottish and English property prices becomes more substantial.
 As an indication, in 2019 the average property price in Edinburgh was £236,900 when compared to £483,000 in London and £124,800 in Glasgow.

 It is vital to be mindful of different property acquisition rules in Scotland, and changes in Stamp Duty rates to budget for.

 There is no mandatory requirement, but property portfolio insurance is a valuable asset to protect you from expenses and problems in the future.

 Portfolio insurance usually covers buildings and/or contents across multiple premises, which makes it much more streamlined and cost-effective than managing several different policies, each for a different investment property.